-Here's a list of 15 fabulous graduation speech topics for inspiration, plus 5 handy tips on how to come up with your own ideas for what to include in your speech on the big day!
+Here's a list of 15 graduation speech topics for inspiration and guidance in crafting the perfect message.
+Plus, below you will find five handy tips on how to come up with personalized ideas for what to include in your speech on the big day!

-2. Speak about at least 1 or 2 major accomplishments that your school or your class achieved during your time with them.
+Speak about at least one or two significant accomplishments that your school or your class achieved during your time with them.

-8. Pick a song that has meaning to you and use the words in it to express how you feel about graduating.
-Could be funny, for example, Alice Cooper's song 'School's Out' or it could be inspirational like R. Kelly's 'I Believe I Can Fly.'
+Pick a song that has meaning to you and use the words in it to express how you feel about graduating.
+Could be funny, for example, Pharrell Williams' song 'Happy' or it could be something uplifting like Justin Timberlake's 'Can't Stop The Feeling.'

-9. Choose someone in your class that has done something phenomenal and make it a point to praise them and thank them for showing everyone that obstacles can be overcome if you just put your mind to it.
+Choose someone in your class that has done something phenomenal and make it a point to praise your classmate and thank them for showing that everyone can overcome obstacles if you just put your mind to it.

-11. Take the day that you are graduating and look back on historical events that happened on that day.
-If something interesting or funny happened, weave it into your speech.
+Take the day that you are graduating and look back on historical events that happened on that day.
+If something captivating or funny happened, weave it into your speech.

-12. Look back on the past years of your education.
-Did something major happen during those years?
+Look back on the past years of your education.
+Did something significant happen during those years?
 A big news story that affected you and your classmates?
 Speak about how you all dealt with it and helped each other out.

-13. Talk to parents, students, teachers and anyone else you might think could help.
+Talk to parents, students, teachers, and anyone else you might think could help.
 Listen to what they say about what they would like to hear in your speech.
-It doesn't mean you have to use any of their suggestions but it might give you some ideas.
+It doesn't mean you have to use any of their suggestions, but it might give you some ideas.

-15. And of course the last of the graduation speech topics tips is to make sure that you thank everyone for coming and to wish your fellow graduates the very best and brightest future.
+The last tip for any graduation speech is to make sure that you thank everyone for coming and wish your fellow graduates the very best and brightest future.

 Being asked to make a graduation speech is an honor, although I do appreciate that it can also be daunting!